-- Nature, frequency, and severity of recent losses; - Duration of statutory carryforward periods: - Historical experience with tax attributes expiring unused; and - Near- and medium-term financial outlook.
+- Nature, frequency, and severity of recent losses; - Duration of statutory carryforward periods; - Historical experience with tax attributes expiring unused; and - Near- and medium-term financial outlook.

-The Company utilizes a rolling three years of actual and current year anticipated results as the primary measure of cumulative income/losses in recent years, excluding permanent differences.
+The Company utilizes a rolling three years of actual and current year anticipated results as the primary measure of cumulative income/losses in recent years, as adjusted for permanent differences.
 The evaluation of deferred tax assets requires judgment in assessing the likely future tax consequences of events that have been recognized in the Company's financial statements or tax returns and future profitability.
 The Company's accounting for deferred tax consequences represents its best estimate of those future events.
 Changes in the Company's current estimates, due to unanticipated events or otherwise, could have a material effect on its financial condition and results of operations.
 At September 30, 2015, as a result of sustained profitability in the U.S. evidenced by three years of earnings and forecasted continuing profitability, the Company determined it was more likely than not that future earnings would be sufficient to realize certain of its deferred tax assets in the U.S. Accordingly the Company reversed most of its U.S. valuation allowance, resulting in non-cash income tax benefit of \$80.7 million for the year ended December 31, 2015.
-The Company continues to carry a \$1.3 million valuation allowance against certain deferred tax assets as of December 31, 2016.
+The Company has a \$2.4 million valuation allowance against certain deferred tax assets as of December 31, 2017, which increased by \$1.1 million in 2017 primarily due to the provisions in the TCJA.

-Based on the Company's current assessment, the remaining net deferred tax assets as of December 31, 2016 are considered more likely than not to be realized.
-The valuation allowance of \$1.3 million may be increased or reduced as conditions change or if the Company is unable to implement certain available tax planning strategies.
-The realization of the Company's net deferred tax assets ultimately depend on future taxable income, reversals of existing taxable temporary differences or through a loss carry back.
-The Company has income tax receivables of \$0.2 million as of December 31, 2016 included in other current assets in its Consolidated Balance Sheet primarily related to income tax refunds for prior years.
+Based on the Company's current assessment, the remaining net deferred tax assets as of December 31, 2017 are considered more likely than not to be realized.
+The valuation allowance of \$2.4 million may be increased or reduced as conditions change or if the Company is unable to implement certain available tax planning strategies.
+The realization of the Company's net deferred tax assets ultimately depends on future taxable income, reversals of existing taxable temporary differences or through a loss carry back.
+The Company has income tax receivables of \$25 thousand as of December 31, 2017 included in other current assets in its consolidated balance sheet primarily related to income tax refunds for prior years.

-As of December 31, 2016, the Company had approximately \$79.9 million of consolidated federal, \$96.6 million of state and \$2.6 million of foreign net operating loss and charitable contribution carryforwards available to offset future taxable income, respectively.
-The federal net operating loss carryforward began in 2011 and will begin to expire in varying amounts between 2031 and 2034.
-The charitable contribution carryforward began in 2011 and will begin to expire in varying amounts between 2017 and 2020.
-The state net operating loss carryforwards expire in varying amounts between 2017 and 2034.
-The foreign net operating loss carryforwards begin to expire in varying amounts beginning in 2017.
+As of December 31, 2017, the Company had approximately \$82.2 million of consolidated federal, \$96.6 million of state and \$3.3 million of foreign net operating loss and charitable contribution carryforwards available to offset future taxable income, respectively.
+The federal net operating loss carryforward began in 2011 and will begin to expire in varying amounts between 2031 and 2037.
+The charitable contribution carryforward began in 2015 and will begin to expire in varying amounts between 2020 and 2022.
+The state net operating loss carryforwards expire in varying amounts between 2018 and 2037.
+The foreign net operating loss carryforwards begin to expire in varying amounts beginning in 2022.

 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2010.
-In 2010, the IRS commenced an examination of the Company's U.S. income tax return for 2008, which was completed in February of 2011.
-The IRS did not propose any adjustments to the Company's 2008 U.S. income tax return.
-In 2011, the IRS commenced an examination of the Company's 2009 and 2010 U.S. income tax returns.
-The IRS did not propose any significant adjustments to the Company's 2009 and 2010 U.S. income tax returns as of December 31, 2016.
+With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2011.